Bearaby Cotton Napper Weighted Blanket Review

 Full review

-I’ve tried many different weighted blankets in the last few years, both in the US and the UK.
-While many of them have quite a similar design and feel, the Bearaby Napper stood out for me when it came to breathability and visual appeal.
-The chunky cotton weave and the rich colors are beautiful, and it looked elegant both on my sofa and my bed.
+I’ve tried several weighted blankets in the last few years, both in the US and the UK.
+While many of them have quite a similar design and feel, the Bearaby Cotton Napper weighted blanket excels in terms of how visually appealing and breathable it is.

-It still does its principal job of providing comforting weight for relaxation and sleep.
-It’s just that it will do the job with flair and elegance compared to the more basic weighted blankets I’ve used.
+It still does its principal job of providing some reassuring weight for relaxation and sleep.
+It’s just that it will do the job with flair and elegance compared to some of the budget weighted blankets I’ve tried, which often have a rougher texture or a basic minky cover.

 Weighted blanket manufacturers have a bit of an uphill battle when it comes to eco-friendliness.
-The blankets tend to use a lot of artificial material, such as polyester fiberfill and thousands of plastic or glass beads (usually glass though).
+The blankets often contain a lot of artificial material, such as polyester fiberfill and thousands of glass microbeads to create the necessary weight.

 I like the fact that the Bearaby company chose to avoid microbeads altogether and use heavy layers of organic cotton instead.

-This quote from their website explains their ethos nicely:
+This quote from their website explains their ethos:

 We’re on a mission to free the planet from sweaty, plastic-filled, synthetic weighted blankets that are uncomfortable to use and bad for the environment.